zaladmander/Paint-App/README.md

 - As a user, I want to be able to go back and forth between menus without having to commit to a task (forced to make a new paintbrush or etc.)

+- As a user, I want to be able to see a list of all my canvases, brushes, and pencilcases.